MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

    [![Launch Cloud Shell in a new window](../../includes/media/hdi-launch-cloud-shell.png)](https://shell.azure.com)

-- Ensure the Azure identity you use to sign in has either the [Contributor](/azure/role-based-access-control/built-in-roles#contributor) role or the [Owner](/azure/role-based-access-control/built-in-roles#owner) role in the current subscription.
+- Ensure the Azure identity you use to sign in has either the [Contributor](/azure/role-based-access-control/built-in-roles#contributor) role and the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) role or the [Owner](/azure/role-based-access-control/built-in-roles#owner) role in the current subscription.
 For an overview of Azure roles, see [What is Azure role-based access control (Azure RBAC)?](/azure/role-based-access-control/overview)

 - ARO requires a minimum of 40 cores to create and run an OpenShift cluster.
 Ensure your subscription has sufficient quota.